Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

-\cref{table:lm_compare_strategy} presents a result comparison between SeMem and FullMem as well as RandMem for CL with Newscrawl-20H1, showing semiparametric LMs substantially improve the bare GPT-2 small (24.1 PPL).
-Among them, SeMem achieves comparable (even slightly better) language modeling performance to FullMem but with only 53\% overall memory size, and largely outperforms RandMem (60\% memory size), demonstrating SeMem is a cost-effective memorization policy for CL.
+\cref{table:lm_compare_strategy} compares between MoNIM and \textit{FullMem}, \textit{RandMem} for CL with NC-20H1, showing substantial improvements for the bare GPT-2 small.
+Among them, MoNIM achieves comparable (even slightly better) language modeling performance to \textit{FullMem} but with only 50\% MemRate, and largely outperforms \textit{RandMem} (60\% MemRate), demonstrating that MoNIM is a cost-effective memorization policy for CL.

-We look into the results by tracking SeMem's memorization rate of each month throughout CL.
-According to \cref{fig:lm_grad}, SeMem's memorization rate each month gradually decreases as it learns over time because the model becomes increasingly knowledgeable and thus skips memorizing more training cases that it already knows, which also accounts for the sublinear growth trend of SeMem's memory observed in Figure \ref{fig:intro}(a).
-We further confirm this by comparing the memorization rate of continually learning the news data during July 2020 in the News crawl (referred to as Newscrawl-July) and WikiEvent-20H1 before and after CL with Newscrawl-20H1 to demonstrate SeMem's data-wise scalability, as shown in Table \ref{tab:data-wise}.
+We look into the results by tracking MoNIM's monthly memorization throughout CL.
+The sublinear growth trend of MoNIM observed in Figure \ref{fig:intro}(a) indicates that the compression rate of MoNIM gradually increases as it learns over time because the model becomes increasingly knowledgeable and skips more training cases that it already knows.

+We further confirm MoNIM's data-wise scalability by comparing the MemRates of two additional CL datasets — news data from July 2020 in the News Crawl (NC-20July) and WE-20H1 — before and after CL with NC-20H1.
+Following CL on NC-20H1, we utilize MoNIM (equipped with the memory acquired from NC-20H1) to continually process NC-20July and WE-20H1.
+As shown in Table \ref{tab:data-wise}, MoNIM's MemRates for both datasets are significantly lower than those of the models without CL, while improving performance.
+This reduction in MemRates can be attributed to the prior CL, which enables the model to avoid memorizing numerous instances learned previously, without compromising performance.